scrapinghub/scrapy-autoextract/README.rst

 Configuration
 ^^^^^^^^^^^^^

-First, you need to configure scrapy-poet as described on `scrapy-poet\'s documentation`_ and then enable AutoExtract providers by putting the following code to Scrapy's ``settings.py`` file::
+First, you need to configure scrapy-poet as described on `scrapy-poet's documentation`_ and then enable AutoExtract providers by putting the following code to Scrapy's ``settings.py`` file::

     # Install AutoExtract providers